 30) We support the development and pursuit of appropriate strategies for the availability of affordable housing in the Adirondacks, guaranteeing the future ability of Adirondackers and middle-income people to live and work in the region

-32) We generally support the creation of guest worker programs to assist U.S. employers in meeting various workforce needs.
+32) We generally support the creation of guest worker programs to assist U.S. employers in meeting various workforce needs, including agricultural workers.

 33) We generally support the development of wind energy in the North Country at appropriate locations.